MadTekN1/ERModsMerger/README.md

 ## Usage
 Download the latest release, extract the zipped ERModsMerger.exe, launch it and let it guide you through the process.

-If you use [ModEngine2](https://github.com/soulsmods/ModEngine2) place ERModsMerger.exe in the same folder and edit config_eldenring.toml as follow:
+Optional: If you use [ModEngine2](https://github.com/soulsmods/ModEngine2) place ERModsMerger.exe in the same folder and edit config_eldenring.toml as follow:
 ```
 mods = [
     { enabled = true, name = "default", path = "MergedMods" }